ebzzry/vee/NOTES.md

 - deregister (v): to remove an entry from a register
 - void (n): a kind of registry where banished entries go.
 - banish (v): to bury, send to a void, and deregister an entry
+- store (n): a column or a registry

 TODO